omicronrex/renex-engine/readme.md

 ## Game Maker 8.2?

-We highly recommend using GM 8.2 for developing games with this engine.
+Game Maker 8.1 has been deprecated as a platform.
+The engine has been developed and tested in 8.2 and is designed to make use of its new features.
-You can find it and related resources in the [gm82 server](https://discord.gg/b4QxacKumN).
+You can find it and related resources in the [gm82 server](https://discord.gg/p7GpvPNUmc).

-However, it's still possible to use it with regular Game Maker 8.1 as well.
-Instructions for doing that are provided with the release zip.